-To select a threshold, you can use statistical techniques such as receiver operating
+To select a threshold, you can use the

-rocmetrics (Statistics and Machine Learning Toolbox)
+rocmetrics (Deep Learning Toolbox)

-Perform Classification Using Model
+Perform Classification Using the Model

 The end goal of visual inspection is often to deploy trained models for use in making business decisions in real-time production systems on assembly lines.
 The model determines acceptance or rejection given an image.
 The MATLAB® Coder™ and GPU Coder™ products are effective tools for deploying visual inspection systems to CPU and NVIDIA® GPU targets.